-At the end of the day, us and Google, we want the same thing.
-We want to give website visitors the best experience possible – delivering what they want, when they want it.
+At the end of the day, we and Google, want the same thing.
+We want to give website visitors the best experience possible – delivering what they want when they want it.
 Users don’t have time to sift through pages of search results, especially in voice search where one answer is all they’ll get.
 As a business, Google wants to show results that are the most relevant to the user, so that they’ll continue using Google’s platform.

 In our SEO services, we focus on two things: